Chart Color Schemes

 The latest Census data sees Brighton - Pontville placing among the least culturally diverse areas in the country when compared across a range of language and cultural background related metrics

-Notably, Polish residents made up 1.0% of the population in Brighton-Pontville, higher than the regional average of 0.7%, while Australian Aboriginal representation was 5.5%, lower compared to the region's 7.4%.
+Notably, Polish residents make up 1.0%, higher than the regional average of 0.7%.
+Australian Aboriginal representation is lower at 5.5%, compared to the regional average of 7.4%.

 Frequently Asked Questions - Diversity